pmeridian/ggAnalysis/README.md

 git cms-merge-topic cms-met:METFixEE2017_949 <br>
 scram b -j 8 <br>

-The above code stores the decision in 64 integer.
-Each bit represents a decision<br>
+Some informations on stored IDs. eleID is stored in 64bit integer.
+Each bit represents the output of an ID selections<br>
-for ELECRON ID: 5 IDs (Veto, Loose, Medium, Tight and HEEP) so only 5 bits are imp for us (59 bits of this integer  we are not using so may be we can change that to 16 bit integer later)<br>
+for ELECRON ID stores 5 official 94x ID outputs: 5 IDs (Veto, Loose, Medium, Tight and HEEP) so only 5 bits are imp for us (59 bits of this integer  we are not using so may be we can change that to 16 bit integer later)<br>
 Representing that integer in 5 bits: b4 b3 b2 b1 b0<br>
 b0: Veto; b1: Loose; b2: Medium; b3: Tight and b4: HEEP<br>
 To access the decision for <br>